 VeriDream is an EU-funded international consortium of six organizations across Europe.
 Coordinated by the German Aerospace Center (DLR) (Germany), the consortium consists of the following partners: Magazino GmbH (Germany), GoodAI (Czech Republic), Sorbonne University (France), and ARMINES (France).

 To date, most of what we consider general AI research is done in academia and inside big corporations.
-We believe that humanity’s ultimate frontier, creation of general AI, calls for a novel research paradigm, to fit a mission-driven moonshot endeavor.
-GoodAI Grants is part of our effort to combine the best of both cultures, academic rigor and fast-paced innovation.
-We aim to create the right conditions to collaborate and cooperate across boundaries.
-Our goal is to accelerate the progress towards general AI in a safe manner by putting emphasis on community-driven research, which in the future might play a key role in preventing the monopolization of AI technology (see AI race).
+GoodAI strives to combine the best of both cultures, academic rigor and fast-paced innovation, to create the right conditions for collaboration across boundaries.
+Our goal is to accelerate the progress towards general AI in a safe manner by putting emphasis on community-driven research.

 For the latest from our blog sign up for our newsletter.